gagansingh894/jams-rs/README.md

 (🚧) **J.A.M.S** also provides HTTP & gRPC client implementations in multiple languages.
 [See here](https://github.com/gagansingh894/jams-rs/tree/main/clients)

 ⚠️ **DISCLAIMER: jams is reaching stable version but may not run properly on ARM chips.
 Future releases will fix this.
 For now use docker image or Linux x86_64 architecture.
-Only Pytorch 2.2.0 is supported for now due to dependencies on FFI bindings**
+Only Pytorch 2.2.0 is supported for now due to dependencies on FFI bindings.
+Although you may be able to run models trained on version <= 2.2.0**